contagon/handbook/handbook/32-repentance-and-membership-councils.md

 Those whose Church membership has been withdrawn may not enjoy any privileges of membership.

 * They may not enter a temple or wear the temple garment.
-If the person has a temple recommend, the leader cancels it in the Leader and Clerk Resources system.
+If the person has a temple recommend, the leader cancels it in LCR.
 * They may not exercise the priesthood.
 * They may not partake of the sacrament or participate in the sustaining of Church officers.
 * They may not give a talk, lesson, or prayer in Church settings or lead an activity in church.
 Nor may they serve in a Church calling.